 When searching for an apartment in Tokyo, one of the most important decisions you can make is which train line you’re on.
 The commute, rush hour, neighborhood restaurants, supermarkets, and parks are all crucial factors when making a decision.
-This series gives a quick overview of the best train lives for living in Tokyo.
+The Best Train Lines for Living in Tokyo gives a quick overview of the best train lives for living in Tokyo.

 Today, we’re giving you the rundown on Tokyo’s link to Yokohama: the Tokyu Toyoko line.